-The master thesis (CH.5014) forms the validation package MSc2.
-As a matter of principle, work on the master thesis can only be started after at least half of the modules of the validation package MSc1 has been evaluated.
+The master thesis (CH.5014) forms the second validation package.
+As a matter of principle, work on the master thesis can only be started after at least half of the modules of the first validation package have been evaluated.

-The master project, a thesis of 30 ECTS points and duration of 4-6 months, introduces the students to scientific research.
+The master project, a thesis of 30 ECTS credits and duration of 4-6 months, introduces the students to scientific research.
 Normally, students will work on it during the third semester, and it represents the summit of the course of studies.
 It is a research work of a considerable volume under the supervision of an experienced researcher.
 During the master project and thesis, students can test their interest and ability to do research.
 They produce a thesis in the form of a scientific report and give an oral presentation of 30 minutes.